Boston bike tours provide you with a unique way to see the city, get some exercise, and have fun.

 Here are a couple of high-regarded bike rental businesses in central Boston:

-Address: 362 Commonwealth Avenue, at Massachusetts Ave intersection across from Eliot Hotel; Back Bay, Boston
+Papa Wheelies Address: 362 Commonwealth Avenue, at Massachusetts Ave intersection across from Eliot Hotel; Back Bay, Boston For more information: 617-247-2336

-Boston's biggest bike events take place back-to-back on a September weekend, and for fans of 2-wheel touring, it's a chance to enjoy city cycling without having to compete with cars for space on the roads.
+Boston's biggest bike event takes place back-to-back on a September weekend, and for fans of 2-wheel touring, it's a chance to enjoy city cycling without having to compete with cars for space on the roads.

 On Sunday, Hub on Wheels takes over the city, shutting down Storrow Drive.
 You choose from a 10, 20, or 50 mile bike course, and you're guaranteed to see Boston from a unique perspective.